0xVitalii/vanity-address-search/README.md

    }
    ```

+    You can refer to a factory contract I deployed as an example: [Factory Contract on Etherscan](https://optimistic.etherscan.io/address/0xfe0417c2e1ed375ea1baec576fce266555a1de23).

+   Here is an example of a deployed smart contract with a vanity address starting with zeros: [Vanity Address Contract on Etherscan](https://optimistic.etherscan.io/address/0x00000f15b579291901007124d3605f11b46e2fbf).

+   I personally deployed an ERC-20 token, but you are free to replace the ERC-20 token code in the factory smart contract with any other contract.

 2. **Configure Vanity Address Requirements**

-   Modify the `startsWith('0x00000')` function with the desired prefix for your vanity address.
+   Modify the `startsWith('0x00000')` function in index.ts with the desired prefix for your vanity address.
 The more characters you specify, the longer the computation will take.
 Five characters can be brute-forced relatively easily, while six or more may require hours or days to find the correct salt.

-   You can refer to a factory contract I deployed as an example: [Factory Contract on Etherscan](https://optimistic.etherscan.io/address/0xfe0417c2e1ed375ea1baec576fce266555a1de23).

-   Here is an example of a deployed smart contract with a vanity address starting with zeros: [Vanity Address Contract on Etherscan](https://optimistic.etherscan.io/address/0x00000f15b579291901007124d3605f11b46e2fbf).

-   I personally deployed an ERC-20 token, but you are free to replace the ERC-20 token code in the factory smart contract with any other contract.

 3. **Run the Script**